 In Functional Medicine, you will hear the term “phytonutrients” pretty regularly, but what exactly are they?
 Phytonutrients, also called phytochemicals, are chemicals produced by plants.
 Essentially, phytonutrients are components of plants that are powerful defenders of health.
 Phytonutrients contain antioxidant and anti-inflammatory properties that stimulate enzymes that clear toxins, boost the immune system, and improve cardiovascular health.

-How can you tell what foods are phytonutrient rich?
+How can you tell what foods are phytonutrient-rich?

-Phytonutrients rich foods are colorful fruits, vegetables, whole grains, herbs, legumes, nuts, seeds, teas, and many spices.
+Phytonutrients-rich foods are colorful fruits, vegetables, whole grains, herbs, legumes, nuts, seeds, teas, and many spices.
 At The Functional Medicine Coaching Academy, we teach on using The Institute for Functional Medicine (IFM) Phytonutrient Spectrum Checklist and the Diet, Nutritional, and Lifestyle Journal to guide clients through incorporating more into their diets.

-6 step to getting more phytonutrients:
+6 steps to getting more phytonutrients:

-- Know your sources, as we learned from above, it’s not just fruits and vegetables, it’s also nuts, seeds, spices, herbs, and whole grains or millet, amaranth or quinoa if you are gluten-free.
+- Know your sources.
+As we learned from above, it’s not just fruits and vegetables, it’s also nuts, seeds, spices, herbs, and whole grains or millet, amaranth, or quinoa if you are gluten-free.

-- Eat the rainbow, focus on the different colors, and getting those in every day versus the quantity.
+- Eat the rainbow.
+Focus on the different colors, and getting those in every day versus the quantity.
 This is an easy, enticing, and creative message to latch on to.